rahmanziaur/CryptoTemplateRepo/Readme.md

 ## Course / Module
 ICT 4105 - Cryptography and Cyber Law by [Prof. Dr. Ziaur Rahman]([https://google.com](https://rahmanziaur.github.io/))

+Develop a Java application that implements the **Data Encryption Standard (DES)** algorithm to perform both **encryption** and **decryption** of text messages.
+The program should provide a simple user interface where users can enter either a **plaintext** and a **secret key** to generate the corresponding **ciphertext**, or a **ciphertext** and the same **secret key** to recover the original plaintext.
+The application should validate that the DES key is exactly **8 characters (64 bits)**, use Java's built-in Cryptography Architecture (JCA) libraries for DES operations, and display the input and output clearly.
+The functionality should be similar to the sample online tool provided, allowing users to switch between encryption and decryption modes while demonstrating the practical application of symmetric-key cryptography.
+The program should be well-structured using appropriate classes and methods, include proper exception handling, and follow object-oriented programming principles.

 Submit via Google Classroom using Java.

+Here is a sample DES Page: https://rahmanziaur.github.io/Crypto2025Zia/crypto.html.
+Here is another popular site: https://www.cryptool.org/en/cto/

 ---
 ## Sample Input